DINA-Web/dina-collections-data-model-use-cases/sequence/08-Import_raw_sequence.md

 ## Success post-conditions

 1. The raw sequence file is copied to the server filesystem
-1. The raw sequence file is linked to the reaction tube of the PCR batch (?)
+1. The raw sequence file is linked to the sequence reaction

 ## Notes